ProxysGreat/NationalMG----V1.0-/README.md

 This GitHub page is dedicated to the NMG app.
-Some parts of the code are yet to be punblished.
+Some parts of the code are yet to be published.